Worcestershire: Culture

 The village of Broadheath, about 10 km northwest of the city of Worcester, is the birthplace of the composer Edward Elgar.

 It is claimed that the county was the inspiration for the Shire, a region of J. R. R. Tolkien's fictional Middle-earth, described in The Hobbit and The Lord of the Rings.
 Tolkien was thought to have named Bilbo Baggins' house "Bag End" after his Aunt Jane's Worcestershire farm.
 Tolkien wrote of Worcestershire, "Any corner of that county (however fair or squalid) is in an indefinable way 'home' to me, as no other part of the world is."

 Worcestershire is one of the three counties associated with the Border Morris style of English folk dancing.
 Worcestershire Monkey is a popular Border Morris dance; although normally performed as a group of eight, it is sometimes danced en masse with multiple Border Morris sides performing the dance together.

 Worcestershire appeared as one of the main settings in the DreamWorks Animation animated film Shrek the Third.
 The director Chris Miller said they chose Worcestershire because it is always being mispronounced.
 "It just made us laugh.
 Plus we love the sauce, it's hugely popular in the States."
-The film make multiple references to the real Worcestershire in the film, even commenting on the famous Worcestershire Sauce.
+The film makes multiple references to the real Worcestershire in the film, even commenting on the famous Worcestershire Sauce.

-The post-punk gothic band And Also the Trees hails from Worcestershire.